 Clear extraneous clutter from your bedroom, and make sure your mattress and pillow are comfortable and your bedding is clean.

 Consider using certain fragrances, such as lavender, peppermint, valerian and ylang ylang in your bedroom to induce a more peaceful state.

 - Limit your use of smartphones and other technology.

 If possible, stop using blue-light emitting devices an hour or two before bedtime.
-Use blue-light blocking glasses if you must use your phone or other electronics before bed.
+Use blue-light blocking glasses, such as those from Ocushield, if you must use your phone or other electronics before bed.